LTL Rate Benchmarks 2026: National Averages & Cost Per Mile

 Cost Per Mile by Region

-Average carrier rate per mile by origin market.
+Average carrier rate per mile by origin metro.
 Distance estimated using road-adjusted great-circle calculation.

 | Origin Market | Avg Rate | Lanes | Avg Cost/Mile |